rtmigo/depz/README.md

 - **Portability**.
 To make the symlinks easy to recreate on another system
 - **Dependencies**.
 To include not only `mylib`, but all the dependencies of `mylib`

-Each line of "lnkdpn.txt" specifies a dependency.

-## lnkdpn.txt specifies depencences
+## xxx/deps.txt specifies depencences for xxx

-Create a file named `lnkdpn.txt` in the project root, for example, `/abc/myproject/lnkdpn.txt`:
+Create a file named `deps.txt` in the project root, for example, `/abc/myproject/deps.txt`:

 ```sh